withbackdrop/barktank/README.md

+# Bark Tank - A Fun and Silly Open-Source AI Project

+Bark Tank is a little game where you pitch your idea, via a video, to an investor called Bark Cuban.
-Bark Tank is a silly little fun thing and not affiliated with Shark Tank or ABC.
-Built by nerds at Backdrop and open source.
+Please note that it is not associated with Shark Tank or ABC.

 ## Getting Started

+To quickly get started with Bark Tank, follow these simple steps:

-To get started, rename `.env.local.example` to `.env.local`. and set the corresponding values.
+1. Rename the `.env.local.example` file to `.env.local and provide the necessary values.
+This will ensure your application is correctly configured.

-Next run `yarn install`

-Finally run `yarn dev` to start it!
-Have fun!

-NOTE: You will have to have firestore step up with Twitter authentication enabled!
+2. Run `yarn install` to install all the required dependencies and set the stage for an amazing experience.

+3. Finally, execute `yarn dev` to launch the Bark Tank application.
+Now, it's time to have some fun!

+Note: Before you proceed, make sure to set up Firestore with Twitter authentication enabled.
+This step is crucial for the full functionality of the application!

 ## Tech Stack